Skip to main content

 Introduction

 Convening under the theme “The Urban Evolution: Rethinking Cities, Redefining How We Live”, the 2nd edition of the Abu Dhabi Infrastructure Summit (ADIS) highlights the priorities and strategies that are expected to shape the future of infrastructure.
-ADIS brings together global ministers, CEOs, developers, investors, academics, and industry to address the full infrastructure value chain – from master planning and design through construction, financing, and operations – with a deliberate focus on the interconnected systems that underpin modern urban life: built environment; transport and mobility corridors; data centres and digital platforms.
+ADIS brings together ministers, CEOs, developers, investors, academics, and industry to address the full infrastructure value chain – from master planning and design through construction, financing, and operations – with a deliberate focus on the interconnected systems that underpin modern urban life.

 SUMMIT AGENDA - DAY 1: TUESDAY, 12 MAY 2026